googleforgames/open-saves/docs/deploying.md

 ### Deploying

-The following command deploys a Cloud Run instances with the backend services we configured in the previous steps.
+Run the following commands to deploy the containerized application to Cloud Run:
 This uses the beta version of the Cloud Run service because we are using the VPC connector feature.

 ```bash
 export TAG=gcr.io/triton-for-games-dev/triton-server:testing